2 John 1

 7For many deceivers are entered into the world, who confess not that Jesus Christ is come in the flesh.
 This is a deceiver and an antichrist.
 8Look to yourselves, that we lose not those things which we have wrought, but that we receive a full reward.
 9Whosoever transgresseth, and abideth not in the doctrine of Christ, hath not God.
 He that abideth in the doctrine of Christ, he hath both the Father and the Son.

 The test John gives is stark: "who confess not that Jesus Christ is come in the flesh."
 This is the litmus test of true faith.
 The deceivers John is addressing likely taught a kind of Docetism - the idea that Christ only appeared to be human, that the divine Christ could not truly suffer or die.
-This is not a minor theological debate; it is a complete rejection of God's saving work.
+This is a complete rejection of God's saving work.
 If Christ did not truly become human, He could not truly die for sin.
 If He did not truly die, there is no redemption.

 Verse 8 opens with urgency: "Look to yourselves, that we lose not those things which we have wrought."
 What have they wrought?
 Years of faithfulness, growth in Christ, obedience, love.
 The warning: false teaching can undermine all of it.
 This is why John calls for vigilance.
 Your spiritual foundation is precious.
 Guard it.